-Tags Shi'ite - VnExpress International
+Tags shi'ite - VnExpress International

 Oldest

+Australia reviews visa of Islamic scholar who preached about death for homosexual acts

-A British Islamic scholar who toured Orlando this year and had preached in 2013 that "death is the sentence" for homosexual acts left Australia on ...
+Australia is urgently reviewing the visa of a British Islamic scholar who toured Orlando earlier this year and had preached in 2013 that "death is ...

 Get Newsletter